 Putting Farmers First

 Like One Acre Fund, Dilanthi believes the best way to serve her clients is to live and work in the same area as them.
-She lives 30 minutes away from the fields and visits them often to see the challenges her farmers and staff face first-hand.
+She can see the farmers’ fields from her office in Kenya, and while in Myanmar she lived 30 minutes away from the farms and visited them often to understand any challenges her staff faced firsthand.

-“I literally get my feet muddy with our farmers regularly.
-As the Field Operations Team Lead, I travel to our farmers’ fields and houses to understand their farming needs and to support them with cultivation.”
+“I literally got my feet muddy with our farmers regularly.
+I traveled to their fields and houses to understand their farming needs, and to support them with cultivation.”

 Developing a Career at SIS

-Dilanthi was first introduced to development work in her home country of Sri Lanka, where she worked in the country’s formerly war-torn rural areas after finishing her undergraduate studies.
-It was there she realized she wanted to focus on income generation for rural, low-income populations by pursuing a degree in international development.
+She was first introduced to development work in her home country of Sri Lanka, which experienced a civil war from 1983 to 2009.
+Relief work was inescapable in the country’s formerly war-torn rural areas.
+It was while working in those areas that Dilanthi realized she wanted to focus on income generation for rural, low-income populations.

-She chose AU because of the curriculum, which balanced theory and practice, the prestige of the School of International Service, and the ability to cater her degree to her specific interests.
+She chose AU for graduate school because of the curriculum, which balanced theory and practice, the prestige of the SIS, and the ability to cater her degree to her specific interests.

 “I think for graduate school in general, one of the biggest things you want to accomplish is having that network, that community, and SIS provides it so well.”